belladam/belladam.github.io/essays/What-software-engineering-means-to-me.md

 ## My Interests in Software Engineering

 Throughout my education in computer science, I have really only focused on front-end/web-development programming languages.
 I enjoy this side of programming, specifically the user interface aspect of writing code.
 It's really fun to write up code and see the changes you've made.
 I am more attracted to this than the 'back-end' server-side of programming, although this may not be fair of me to say, since I have not really been exposed to any languages that deal with the back-end.
 Thankfully, this semester I am taking a class focused on C, which will be great experience and exposure for me.
 So while I love the front-end, I may have my opinions change as I continue to learn more.

+* ChatGPT was used for a spelling / grammar check after writing the essay.